uk-tre/website/docs/events/wg_workshops/2024-03-14-march-meeting/workshop-community-governance.md

 None required, but reading over the links above (website and governance docs) would help the discussion.

+Those that want to can also explore [our public board](https://github.com/orgs/uk-tre/projects/1/views/1) that reflect the work done over this period
 ### Target audience

 Anyone interested in how the community is run!